 Did you know, for example, that if your child “likes” a certain social media post they could get a suspension?

 Last month, seventh grader Zachary Bowlin received a 10-day suspension from Edgewood Middle School in Ohio.
 He “liked” a photo of an airsoft gun on Instagram, the caption of the photo simply said, “Ready.”
 The note the school sent home to Zachary’s parents said that the official cause of his suspension was “liking a post on social media that indicated potential school violence.”

 Now, in California, the punishment for cyberbullying?
-At San Ramon Valley High School, it seems that only gets a child a 3 day suspension.
-A 16-year-old was recorded on video with her pants down, urinating in the girls bathroom and the cell phone video was posted on Instagram.
-The 17-year-old bully, and star athlete, was given 3 days out of school, but still allowed to participate in a championship game.
+At San Ramon Valley High School, it seems that only gets a child a 3-day suspension.
+A 16-year-old was recorded on video with her pants down, urinating in the girls’ bathroom and the cell phone video was posted on Instagram.
+The 17-year-old bully and star athlete was given 3 days out of school but still allowed to participate in a championship game.

 A high school student in North Carolina was suspended from Pine Forest High School for recording a fight with his smartphone and in California, a high school student was suspended after racist images that included nooses drawn around the necks of a black student and coach appeared on his social media site.

-Now, regardless of your personal feelings about each of the examples cited above, we can all agree that the student handbook would have to be 7,000 pages long if it were to include every possible suspendable offence in this age of smartphones and social media.
+Now, regardless of your personal feelings about each of the examples cited above, we can all agree that the student handbook would have to be 7,000 pages long if it were to include every possible suspendable offense in this age of smartphones and social media.

 Will schools now have a list of possibilities?
 If you “like” any of the following things on social media you may be suspended?
 More days for posting a photo of an AK 47 and fewer for an airsoft gun?
 Racist comments, 10 days?
 But coded bullying words, no suspension?
 It seems like it could get pretty crazy.